25. The Cobweb Model#

 The cobweb model puts these ideas into equations so we can try to quantify them, and to study conditions under which cycles persist (or disappear).

-In this lecture, we investigate and simulate the basic model under different assumptions regarding the way that produces form expectations.
+In this lecture, we investigate and simulate the basic model under different assumptions regarding the way that producers form expectations.

 Our discussion and simulations draw on high quality lectures by Cars Hommes.